 When deciding on the case, the hearing officer considers the relevant documents presented by each party at the hearing.
-You should bring the original and two copies of all documents you wish to present as evidence, such as medical statements, warnings, company policies, etc. In addition, for every record you intend to introduce as evidence, you should have an individual present that can testify regarding how such records were prepared and vouch for their authenticity.
+You should bring original documents whenever possible along with two copies of all documents you wish to present as evidence.
+You will be required to give one copy to the hearing officer and one copy to the claimant.
+Items you may wish to submit might include disciplinary warnings, company policies, investigation reports, witness statements and the like.
+In addition, for every record you intend to introduce as evidence, you should have an individual present that can testify regarding how such records were prepared and vouch for their authenticity.
 If either party feels a document submitted by the opposing party is irrelevant, the party may object to its entry as evidence.
 Be prepared to offer an explanation for your objection.